Donsodiq/Donsodiq/README.md

-# Hi there, I'm Ajadi Sodiq 👋
+# Hi there, I'm Ajadi Sodiq Abayomi 👋

 🌍 I'm a Nigerian climate activist by passion and a climate scientist by training.
 📊 I use **Python**, **GIS**, **Google Earth Engine**, and **geemap** for environmental analysis.